 Felines are lacking ferments that can process the linalyl acetate and linalool contained in lavender, which makes the plant and products containing it extremely toxic.

 Some people claim that if diluted properly, lavender oil can possess some benefits for your cat, just as it does for dogs, such as being a good insect repellent and helping a nervous cat.
+However, it is crucial to use lavender safely and responsibly to avoid potential toxicity.

 However, in general, cats are much smaller than dogs, and it will take a significantly lower amount of lavender to cause poisoning.
 So to avoid all the risks, it’s better not to use any lavender products on or near your feline companion and use alternatives that have been specifically designed for helping cats.